00880218/Employee-leave-management/AI_USAGE_REPORT.md

 * **Shared Team Calendar**: Add a shared visual calendar dashboard (using FullCalendar) so managers can track overlapping leaves across departments at a glance.
 * **Document Attachment**: Allow employees to upload PDF/image attachments (such as medical certificates) for sick leave submissions.
 * **Automated Testing**: Write comprehensive integration test suites using Jest/Supertest for endpoints and Cypress for frontend interactions.

+---

+## 7. End-to-End Verification Run Comments
+The entire project run was verified successfully on **2026-06-14** using automated subagents and local server orchestration.
+Below are the execution notes:

+### A. Environment Configuration & Launch
+* **Backend Run**: Prototyped server execution using `npm start` which bound successfully to port `5000`.
+Setup connected to the local fallback `data/db.json` database.
+* **Frontend Compilation**: Ran `npm run build` using Vite 8 and React 19.
+Compilation completed in under 700ms with zero errors.
+All pages, assets, and styling components bundled cleanly into `/dist`.

+### B. Automated Subagent E2E Test Log
+A browser subagent was executed to test the full lifecycle of employee registration, authentication, request submission, and manager review:
+1. **Manager Session**: Successfully signed into the dashboard as `admin@leaveflow.com`.
+Navigated to the Staff Directory.
+2. **Employee Registration**: Triggered the "Add Employee" modal (opaque white background styling verified).
+Created user `test@leaveflow.com` (role: Employee).
+Verified addition to the staff list.
+3. **Leave Request submission**: Logged in as `test@leaveflow.com`, verified stats displays, navigated to the Leave Form, and applied for a 2-day Sick Leave request (2026-06-15 to 2026-06-16) with reason "Flu and high fever".
+4. **Approval Review**: Logged back in as manager, navigated to the Approval Queue, verified request details, and successfully approved the request.
+Dashboard stats updated automatically.

+### C. Refinements Applied During Run
+* **SEO Best Practices**: Injected a custom meta description to `index.html` to improve search indexing relevance.
+* **Test Automation Coverage**: Added unique semantic IDs (e.g., `#login-email`, `#leave-start-date`, `#add-employee-open-btn`) to all key interactive elements inside `Login.jsx`, `LeaveForm.jsx`, and `EmployeeList.jsx`.